TABLE OF CONTENTS

 - Excellent: 81-100

 If you want to qualify for commercial real estate loans with no down payment, then you should fall safely within the highest business credit score bracket.
-The higher your score, the more likely you will get approved for a low-interest or shorter-term loan.
+The better your score, the more likely you’ll get approved for the most competitive interest rates and terms.

 Your business credit score isn’t the only thing that determines your eligibility for a CRE loan.
-Other factors that come into play are:
+Other factors that come into play during the commercial real estate loan process include:

 - Overall time in business